Deployment Planning for Cloudera Search

 You can collocate a Cloudera Search server (solr-server package) with a Hadoop TaskTracker (MRv1) and a DataNode.
 When collocating with TaskTrackers, make sure that machine resources are not oversubscribed.
 Start with a smaller number of MapReduce slots and increase them gradually.

 Batch indexing using MapReduce requires an additional package, solr-mapreduce.
-For instructions on installing solr-mapreduce, see Installing MapReduce Tools for use with Cloudera Search.
+For instructions on installing solr-mapreduce, see Step 4: Install CDH Packages.

 Guidelines for Deploying Cloudera Search